rabab003/SM-post/README.md

 # insta post Project

-🔥 Built with React.js | 🚧 Work in Progress
+🔥 Built with React.js and tailwind css| 🚧 Work in Progress

 A dynamic social media post component where users can like posts and see real-time like counts—just like Instagram!